 Years ago I was in Brazil managing the installation of a monitoring system for a large construction project.
 As I told the chief electrician how a piece of equipment was to be mounted, he raised his eyebrows and said: “You’re the boss.”

 Technical training in project management does not prepare you for dealing with such nuanced circumstances.
 As a project management professional, you’re a change agent working with teams that are made up of complex individuals in many different roles.
-Somehow you’re supposed to be a leader, and know how to read body language, negotiate, and be a master at myriad other skills.
+Somehow you’re supposed to be a leader, and know-how to read body language, negotiate, and be a master at myriad other project management skills.
 How do you do it all?